-The Board has the overall responsibility for THSRC’s performance.
-Its main duties include regularly reviewing the Company’s strategy, planning capital expenditure, internal restructuring and human resources policy.
+The Board has the overall responsibility for the Company’s performance and its main duties include regularly reviewing the Company’s strategy, capital expenditure plans, internal restructuring and human resources policy.
 It also appoints, dismisses and supervises the Company’s senior management team, chief auditor and chief accountant.
 Certain responsibilities are delegated to four Committees, which assist the Board in carrying out its duties.
-Elected on May 24, 2017 for a term of three years, the current Board consists of a Chairman, eleven Directors, and three Independent Directors.
+Elected on May 24, 2017 for a term of three years, the current Board consists of the Chairman, nine Directors and three Independent Directors.
 Fifteen meetings of the Board were held during 2016.

-The Quasi Audit Committee assists the Board in fulfilling its responsibilities for generally overseeing the Company’s financial reporting processes , the audit of the Company ’s financial statements, and the Company ’s compliance with legal and regulatory requirements; the qualifications and independence of the Company’s Chief Auditor; the performance of THSRC’s internal control function; any conflicts of interest from affiliated parties; and risk assessment and risk management.
-The Committee consists of three members, and the meeting shall be convened by the independent director.
+The Audit Committee assists the Board in fulfilling its responsibilities for overseeing the Company’s financial reporting processes , the audit of the Company ’s financial statements, the Company ’s compliance with legal and regulatory requirements, the qualifications and independence of the Company’s Chief Auditor, the performance of THSRC’s internal control function, any conflicts of interest from affiliated parties and the risk management function.
+The Committee consists of three Independent Directors.

-The Compensation Committee assists the Board in fulfilling its responsibilities with regard to the compensation policies, systems and standards, and in the evaluation and compensation of THSRC’s directors and supervisors of the Board and executives.
-The Committee consists of four members, and the meeting shall be convened by the independent director.
+The Remuneration Committee assists the Board in fulfilling its responsibilities for setting the compensation policies, systems and standards, and evaluating the performance and the compensation of THSRC’s Board of Directors and executives.
+The Committee consists of three to five members and its meetings shall be convened by an Independent Director.

 - An internal control system has its inherent limitations.
-No matter how perfectly designed, an effective internal control system can only provide reasonable assurance of accomplishing the three objectives mentioned above.
-Moreover, the effectiveness of an internal control system may be subject to changes of environment or circumstances.
-Nevertheless, the internal control system of THSRC contains self-monitoring mechanisms, and THSRC takes corrective actions whenever a deficiency is identified or an enhancement is necessary.
+No matter how carefully designed, an effective internal control system can only provide reasonable assurance of accomplishing the three objectives mentioned above.
+Moreover, the effectiveness of an internal control system may be subject to changes in environment or circumstances.
+Nevertheless the internal control system of THSRC contains self-monitoring mechanisms, and THSRC takes corrective actions whenever a deficiency is identified or an enhancement is necessary.

-- THSRC evaluates the design and operating effectiveness of its internal control system based on the criteria provided in the Regulations Governing the Establishment of Internal Control Systems by Public Companies (herein below, the “Regulations").
-The criteria adopted by the Regulations identify five components of internal control based on the process of management control: (1) control environment, (2) risk assessment, (3) control activities, (4) information and communication, and (5) monitoring.
-Each component further contains several items.
+- THSRC evaluates the design and operating effectiveness of its internal control system based on the criteria provided in the Regulations Governing the Establishment of Internal Control Systems by Public Companies (hereinafter referred to as the “Regulations”) of the Republic of China.
+The Regulations identify five components of internal control based on the process of management control: (1) control environment, (2) risk assessment, (3) control activities, (4) information and communication, and (5) monitoring.
+Each component further contains several elements.
 Please refer to the Regulations for details.

 - THSRC has evaluated the design and operating effectiveness of its internal control system according to the aforementioned criteria.

-- This Statement will be an integral part of THSRC’s Annual Report for the period from January 1, 2016 to December 31, 2016, and Prospectus, and will be made public.
-Any falsehood, concealment, or other illegality in the content made public will entail legal liability under Articles 20, 32, 171, and 174 of the Securities and Exchange Law.
+- This Statement is an integral part of THSRC’s Annual Report for the period from January 1, 2016 to December 31, 2016, and Prospectus, and is a public document.
+Any falsehood, concealment, or other illegality in the content made public will entail legal liability under Articles 20, 32, 171 and 174 of the Securities and Exchange Law.

-- This Statement has been passed by the Board of Directors meeting held on April 19, 2012, with fourteen of the attending directors all affirming the content of this Statement affirmed by all the 14 members present in the meeting.
+- This Statement has been passed by the Board of Directors at the meeting held on Mar 21, 2017, with the contents of this Statement affirmed by all the 14 members present in the meeting.